seanhobeck/lit/README.md

 # LIT
-A localize git-like version control system.
+A linear and localized git-like version control system.